zhuxiao/asvbm/README.md

 ```

 ### `stat` command
-Invalid long user-called regions can be removed by using `-m` option as they are two long to be a valid variant region, the command can be:
+Invalid long user-called regions can be removed by using `-m` option as they are too long to be valid variant regions.
+The command could be:
 ```sh
 $ sv_stat stat -m 10000 user_sv.bed benchmark_sv.bed
 ```
-And the Usage information are below:
+And the Usage information are shown below:
 ```sh
 $ sv_stat stat
 Usage:  sv_stat stat [options] <USER_SV_FILE> <BENCHMARK_SV_FILE>